 A mathematician and cartographer by training, I began my career with R.R.
 Donnelley Cartographic Services in Lancaster, Pennsylvania, at the time the largest custom mapping firm in the country and later the industry spinoff that would become known as MapQuest.
-I’ve also been a caddy, a factory worker, a bartender, a chef, a jeweler, and a teacher.
+I’ve also been a factory worker, a chef, a jeweler, and a teacher.

 I like to draw and paint.
 I’m a devoted rock hound and tree hugger.
 I’m relearning the piano and clarinet, old friends from boyhood.

 The riverside scene above is where I sat for hours at a time in my adolescence, pondering the topology of the universe.
-As you can imagine, I wasn’t the most popular boy in the school.
+As you may guess, I wasn’t the most popular boy in the school.
 Nor was I voted most likely to succeed.